6 May - 11 June 2022

 The second room of the exhibition moves from the colour fields to small detailed ink drawings: an egg, a nest, weeds, an oyster, a pomegranate.
 These contrast visually but offer the same contemplative experience, this time through the precise representation of physical objects with their own attributes.
 The nest is a subject that she has visited several times, and began when she was undergoing IVF, it became something she could intensely focus on, the level of detail and concentration to use the tiny brush this time displacing her preoccupation with her thoughts on her own fertility.
 These objects also are suspended in white space, the emptiness around them holds and supports, giving them their own orbit and gravity as they float.
 We return again to this idea of Ma – space, potential, motherhood.
 “Neither daughter or mother, I am an island in the context of female lineage.”

-Boo Saville in conversation with Yvonne John from Gateway Women, the global friendship, support and advocacy network for childless women.
+Read the edited transcript of the conversation between Boo Saville and Yvonne John from Gateway Women, the global friendship, support and advocacy network for childless women.